Schwank-Lab/epridict/README.md

 # ePRIDICT: epigenetic PRIme editing preDICTion

+This repository is part of the study [Predicting prime editing efficiency across diverse edit types and chromatin contexts with machine learning](https://pridict.it/epridict).

+Predict prime editing efficiency based on chromatin context of a genomic location in K562 cells.
 Repository containing `Python` package for running trained `ePRIDICT` (epigenetic PRIme editing preDICTion) models.
 Models were trained in K562 cells.
 Prediction performance may vary in different cellular contexts.
 Check out the publication for further details.

-To run `ePRIDICT` online, see our [webapp](https://pridict.it/epridict).
+To run `ePRIDICT` online, see our webapp [pridict.it/epridict](https://pridict.it/epridict).*

+*Default model for this repository and online webapp is `ePRIDICT-light`.
+For running the full `ePRIDICT` model, check the description below.

 --------------------------